 – I oversee and manage a technology services company in Canada (negotiating contracts, managing staff, reporting, accounting)

-– I’m the co-founder of Too Many Adapters (writing, business)
+– I’m involved with Too Many Adapters (writing, business)

 – I’m a documentary / cultural photographer with Lightmoves Creative (photography, marketing, freelance)